 Accessories and Plants

 The main accessories I am thinking of that can make a big impact are soft furnishings.
 The fabric and colour choice as well as the pattern of them if at all.
 Having plants and flowers can change the way a whole room feels too.
-Light it up with candles, having candles in your living room space makes it feel intimate, inviting, and super cosy.
+Light it up with candles, light some Nag Champa incense to help you relax.
+Having candles in your living room space makes it feel intimate, inviting, and super cosy.